Invasive, Non-Invasive Or Minimally Invasive? Know Your Options

-MIS has given patients a wide range of advantages not found in conventional surgical procedures, including reduced pain and rapid discovery after surgery.
+MIS has given patients a wide range of advantages not found in conventional surgical procedures, including reduced pain and rapid recovery after surgery.

 Minimally Invasive Surgery (MIS) Service in GKL

-MIS in General Surgery & Orthopaedic was part of the initial services when the hospital started in 1996.
+MIS in General Surgery and Orthopaedic was part of the initial services when the hospital started in 1996.